 The second gemstone listed in the High Priest's breastplate (Exodus 28:17) also uses the word pitdah.
 In this Bible verse, however, it is likely referring to a peridot and not a topaz.
 Please see our section on the peridot stone for more information.

-Topaz has been sought after and collected since ancient times for its stunning clearness and transparency.
+According to the Jamieson-Fausset-Brown Commentary, which quotes Pliny the Elder, this stone is green and transparent like chrysolite.
+It has been sought after and collected since ancient times for its stunning clearness and transparency.

 Wearing a topaz with the image of a falcon engraved on it was said to bring goodwill from kings and princes.
 It was also thought to stop the discharge of fluid from eyes that were diseased (Curious Lore of Precious Stones, pages 133, 312).